What level is my child?

 Preschool Combo: Approximate ages 3-5 years

-Preschool One: Approximate ages 3-5 years: Not currently offered at this time.
+Preschool One: Approximate ages 3-5 years:

 Children will learn water adjustment skills, front and back float, and start moving in the water.
 Children will become familiar with the water and putting their face in.